5 Cloud Computing for Data Science

 2. Collaboration: Easier sharing of resources and results with team members

-3. Specialized Hardware: Access to GPUs and TPUs for deep learning
+3. Specialised Hardware: Access to GPUs and TPUs for deep learning

 4. Managed Services: Pre-configured tools and infrastructure